ICanOnlySuffer/pspeedtest/README.md

 ## Contributing

-Bug reports and pull requests are welcome!
+Bug reports, suggestions and pull requests are welcome!

 ## License